Using CLI software in TPC

 file names inside double quotes, and give analysis program name with version number.

 Q: How to avoid "out of memory" error when working with large image data?

 A: Image files may take memory twice as much as is the size of image data.
-This can cause the memory to run out in 32-bit Windows XP system.
+This can cause the memory to run out in computers meant for regular office work.

 - Analysis of PET studies in batch mode

 - Windows Subsystem for Linux

 - Linux/Unix tools for editing text files

 - Repository of batch files for pre-processing input data

 - Examples for converting multiple DICOM images to NIfTI